Solar + batteries

 Households considering installing energy storage mention several motivations.
 One is to reduce their energy bills, although when they crunch the numbers they often find that a battery isn’t ‘worth it’ purely for this purpose.

-Some people are annoyed with big energy companies and want to reduce their imports from the grid as much as possible, or to support new technology by being an early adopter.
-A battery certainly meets these criteria.
+Some people are annoyed with big energy companies and want to reduce their imports from the grid as much as possible.
+A battery certainly allows you to do this, when combined with solar panels.

 Some people want a battery to increase the environmental benefits of their grid-connected solar system.
 In most cases a battery will not have the desired direct environmental benefit, because it’s really only time-shifting the solar panels’ generation, and energy losses in the battery lead to the property increasing its overall energy consumption.